Traci Falbo Ultra Runner

 An individual’s overall health plays a significant role in determining how far they can walk while wearing a walking boot.
 Factors such as age, fitness level, and pre-existing medical conditions can impact mobility.
 It’s crucial to consult a healthcare provider to assess whether walking with the boot is safe for your specific health situation.

-3.2 Severity of Injury
+3.2 Severity Of Injury

 The extent and type of injury also dictate the distance one can walk.
 Minor fractures or sprains might allow for more mobility, while more severe injuries could require limited movement.
 Medical professionals will provide guidance on weight-bearing limits and walking duration.